jorgebucaran/hyperapp/docs/architecture/views.md

-You would typically make components for widgets that provide the building block elements of your app’s UI.
+You would typically make components for widgets that provide the building block elements of your app's UI.
 Components for larger UI segments such as dashboards or pages would make use of these widgets.

 In the following example, `coinsDisplay` is a component in the form of a subview while `questionBlock` is a component in the form of some function that returns a VNode.
-Notice the former cares directly about the state while the latter doesn’t:
+Notice the former cares directly about the state while the latter doesn't:

 ```js
 // Component : (GlobalState) -> VNode